-Required Disclosures and Attachments
+Required Disclosures and Information Returns

-In addition to filing Form 4 itself, the corporation may be required to disclose certain types of transactions included on the return or file information returns.
-The corporation must also provide a complete copy of the corporation's federal income tax return and other schedules to supplement the return.
+Corporations in a combined group may be required to disclose certain types of transactions included on the return or file information returns.
 Each of these requirements is described below.

 Disclosure of Related Entity Expenses.
-If the corporation will be deducting more than \$100,000 (after considering the effect of apportionment), of interest, rent, management fees, or intangible expenses paid, accrued, or incurred to a related person or entity, the corporation must generally file Schedule RT, Wisconsin Related Entity Expenses Disclosure Statement, with its franchise or income tax return.
+If the combined group will be deducting more than \$100,000 of interest, rent, management fees, or intangible expenses paid, accrued, or incurred to a related person or entity, the corporation that paid the expenses must generally file Schedule RT, Wisconsin Related Entity Expenses Disclosure Statement, with the combined return.
+The \$100,000 threshold is determined after considering the effect of the combined group's Wisconsin apportionment percentage.
 The Schedule RT instructions explain the reporting requirements.

-However, even if you are not required to file Schedule RT, if you are taking deductions for interest, rent, management fees, or intangible expenses, paid, accrued, or incurred to related entities, you must add those expenses back to federal income as a Wisconsin addition modification.
+However, even if you are not required to file Schedule RT, if the combined group is claiming deductions for interest, rent, management fees, or intangible expenses, paid, accrued, or incurred to related entities, you must add those expenses back to federal income as a Wisconsin addition modification.
 To the extent the expenses meet the tests for deductibility, you may subtract them out as a subtraction modification.
 See the Schedule V instructions and Schedule W instructions for details.